pangzhan27/CS6216_project/README.md

+# CS6216 Project
-# CS6216 Project: Reproduction of Stochastic Gradient Hamiltonian Monte Carlo (SGHMC)
+Reproduction of Stochastic Gradient Hamiltonian Monte Carlo (SGHMC)

 We reproduce experiments in SGHMC, and also extend to Fashion-MNIST, momentum and Adam optimizer.